OldWorldBoa/CE/Core Values/README.md

 [Read more](<Responsibility.md>)

 ## Excellence
-To be an eternal learner, applying the highest level of appropriate rigour in all things.
+To be a perennial learner, applying the highest level of appropriate rigour in all things.
 [Read more](<Excellence.md>)